-- In the Arab world, lemons were used to season meat and fish because its puckery flavor stimulated the appetite.
+- In the Arab world, lemons were used to season meat and fish because their puckery flavor stimulated the appetite.

 - The Sacra Infermeria, medieval Europe’s largest hospital, run by the Knights of Malta, used lemons as an antiseptic for gastrointestinal infections.

-- Although a lemon contains citric acid, it makes your water more alkaline with a higher pH.
+- Although lemon contains citric acid, it makes your water more alkaline with a higher pH.

 - Lighten up age spots – Apply a cut lemon to dark spots and freckles.
 Let it sit on your skin for 15 minutes.

-- Remove warts – Dab lemon juice directly on a wart using a Q-tip or cotton cloth.
+- Remove warts – Dab the juice directly on a wart using a Q-tip or cotton cloth.
 Repeat for several days and it will start to disappear.

 - Clean and whiten nails – Soak your fingers in a bath of warm water and lemon juice.
-Rub some lemon peel back and forth on top of your nails.
+Rub some of the peel back and forth on top of your nails.

 - Soften up elbows and feet – Mix baking soda and lemon juice to make a paste.
 Rub it into your elbows or rough parts of your feet.
 Rinse and then massage elbows and feet with olive oil.

 - Treat dandruff – Massage your scalp with 2 Tbsp. of lemon juice and then rinse.

 - Freshen up your refrigerator – Soak a cotton ball in lemon juice and leave it in your fridge for several hours.